top of page

 instructed by molly nelko

 Printmaking has been around for a long time!
 It is a widely used form of art with many unique and enjoyable variations.
-This one hour class will delve into some of the basics.
-We will explore the tools and the process of monotypes, block printing, and collagraphs.
+Join us in February to delve into some of the basics.

-This class will be held on Fridays from 11 AM-12 PM.
+This multi-day class will be held on 3 Fridays from 11 AM-12 PM.

 Please email Molly Nelko, Program Assistant, at mnelko@kentuck.org with any questions.